Configuration

 Overview

-The config system provides a pluggable, priority-based configuration pipeline with schema-driven defaults, scope cascade, and boot-time validation.
+The config system provides a pluggable, priority-based configuration pipeline with schema-driven defaults and boot-time validation.
+Scope-aware resolution is available via optional extension packages.

 Config Sources